 On January 31, 2023, the Company's Board of Directors approved a resolution to purchase 56 acres of private land for \$50,000.
-This is contiguous on the south end of the existing patented and lode claims at the South Mountain Project.
-A real estate purchase and sale agreement was signed on February 07, 2023.
-Under terms of the agreement \$10,000 was paid and recorded as a deposit for the period ending March 31, 2023.
+This is strategic to exploration and development, and contiguous on the south end of the existing patented and lode claims at the South Mountain Project.
+A real estate purchase and sale agreement was signed on February 7, 2023.
+Under the terms of the agreement \$10,000 was paid and recorded as a deposit.
 The balance of \$40,000 is due by December 29, 2023.
 Failure to make the payment forfeits the deposit of \$10,000 and cancels the agreement.